canjs/can-stache-bindings/docs/event.md

  - `%viewModel` - If the element is a [can-component], the component's [can-component::viewModel viewModel].
  - `%context` - The current context.
  - `%scope` - The current [can-view-scope scope].
- - `%arguments` - The default arguments for the event.
+ - `%arguments` - The arguments passed when the event was dispatched/triggered.

 @signature `(VIEW_MODEL_EVENT)='CALL_EXPRESSION'`